cryostatio/cryostat-operator/docs/config.md

 ### Target Discovery Options

-If you wish to use only Cryostat's [Discovery Plugin API](https://github.com/cryostatio/cryostat/blob/801779d5ddf7fa30f7b230f649220a852b06f27d/docs/DISCOVERY_PLUGINS.md), set the property `spec.targetDiscoveryOptions.builtInDiscoveryDisabled` to `true` to disable Cryostat's built-in discovery mechanisms.
+If you wish to use only Cryostat's [Discovery Plugin API](https://github.com/cryostatio/cryostat-legacy/blob/main/docs/DISCOVERY_PLUGINS.md), set the property `spec.targetDiscoveryOptions.disableBuiltInDiscovery` to `true` to disable Cryostat's built-in discovery mechanisms.

 You may also change the list of port names and port numbers that Cryostat uses to discover compatible target Endpoints.
 By default it looks for ports with the name `jfr-jmx` or with the number `9091`.